 NDMA serves you well in providing media relations on behalf of the medical profession as a whole, as well as providing useful information or other resources or advice on topics if you are asked to be interviewed or to provide public presentations.

-Publications include the North Dakota Medical News ND Physician which is published three times each year as an online magazine.
+Publications include the ND Physician published three times each year and delivered to your home.
 This magazine provides timely information of interest to members of the Association.
+In addition, you will receive a weekly e-Physician news update that features the latest news and hot topics.

 Specialty Society Support